 Identification tips from the BTO (including a handy video) – How to spot a Blackcap

-Enjoy watching your Blackcaps, in the garden or elsewhere – the CBWPS would also like to receive all sightings of Blackcaps in Cornwall to the normal email sightings address – please send to email@example.com , or to the specific firstname.lastname@example.org for extra insigts/behaviour and we can also forward on sightings of colour-ringed Blackcaps to the team.
+Enjoy watching your Blackcaps, in the garden or elsewhere – the CBWPS would also like to receive all sightings of Blackcaps in Cornwall to the normal email sightings address – please send to email@example.com , and we will also forward on all sightings of colour-ringed Blackcaps to the team.

 News so far –

 - Over 50 new birds colour-ringed in Cornwall so far and one bird fitted with a geolocator from last year resighted.
 (12/12/2017)